pulzze/autoflow-documentation/docs/Documentation/Overview/Index.md

 **Solution: No-code data normalization**

 API AutoFlow provides a drag-and-drop workflow that captures input and output data.
 The developer can easily apply actions to the input data.
-The actions performs the data transformation and makes the normalized data available in the output.
-API AutoFlow provides server hosting feature to create APIs for each departments' data needs.
+The actions perform the data transformation and make the normalized data available in the output.
+API AutoFlow provides a server hosting feature to create APIs for each department's data needs.

 ### 3. Need to expand and add new applications

 **Pain Point**

-Adding new application takes too much time and cost.
+Adding new applications takes too much time and cost.
 It’s like building every new every time.
 There must be a way to abstract common features and standardize data access so minimal work is required.

 **Solution: API standardization**

-API AutoFlow simplifies the application logic and dependency changes, while exposing functionalities as microservices in a secure and controlled manner.
+API AutoFlow simplifies the application logic and dependency changes while exposing functionalities as microservices in a secure and controlled manner.